 Scenic tours through the Welsh countryside

-Enjoy a fantastic tour of North Wales, based in charming Llandudno.
-From here we explore the historic steam railways and impressive castles found along the coastline of this beautiful and mountainous region of Wales.
+Enjoy a fantastic tour of North Wales from our base in charming Llandudno.
+Ride aboard historic steam railways and visit the impressive castles found along the coastline of this beautiful and mountainous region of Wales.

 Our holiday begins as you meet your Tour Manager in Llandudno, where we stay at the Dunoon Hotel.
 This fabulous seaside resort, sometimes referred to as the 'Queen of the Welsh Resorts', is the ideal base from which to enjoy our explorations of Wales, thanks in part to its marvellous history in welcoming travellers and guests to its delightful sandy beaches.